nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/BJORN_PRICE_RANGES.md

 > **Note:** Once you get the correct trails being shown, you might discover a bug in the data, and you need to track it down.

+### Example Output

+Yours should looks like this when complete.
+Please note that the data below is not necessarily correct, this is just an example.

 ```sh
 The least expensive trails are
 	Rocky Bottom Way